Star Trek: Picard season 3: Marketing

 Unusually for a television showrunner, Matalas was able to collaborate with the Paramount+ marketing department and editor Drew Nichols on the trailers for the season so he would be happy about how much information was released early.
 A teaser was released on April 5, 2022, celebrating "First Contact Day" which marks the fictional holiday when first contact between humans and aliens was made in the Star Trek universe.
 The teaser included the announcement of the returning Next Generation cast members with voiceover from those actors and footage of Picard looking at an old uniform.
 Another teaser was released during the Star Trek Universe panel at San Diego Comic-Con in July 2022, giving a first look at the returning Next Generation cast members in costume.
 Character posters for Stewart, Ryan, Hurd, and the returning Next Generation actors were also released.

 On September 8, Stewart, Ryan, and Hurd promoted the series at a "Star Trek Day" event where the season's premiere date was announced and a new teaser introducing the USS Titan was revealed.
-A month later, at New York Comic-Con, the season was promoted during a Star Trek Universe panel with Stewart, Sirtis, McFadden, Dorn, Burton, Frakes, Spiner, and executive producers Matalas, Roddenberry, and Kurtzman.
+A month later, at New York Comic Con, the season was promoted during a Star Trek Universe panel with Stewart, Sirtis, McFadden, Dorn, Burton, Frakes, Spiner, and executive producers Matalas, Roddenberry, and Kurtzman.
 A new trailer was released at the panel, revealing Plummer's casting as the villain as well as the returns of Lore and Professor Moriarty.
 James Whitbrook at Gizmodo praised the trailer for teasing what will happen in the season beyond the nostalgic returns of the Next Generation cast that the previous teasers focused on.
 Whitbrook described the new trailer as "absolutely bananas", mostly because of the Lore and Moriarty reveals.
 At Den of Geek, John Saavedra said there was "plenty to point out" in the trailer and also highlighted those two characters.
 Samantha Coley at Collider said the trailer was "jam-packed with action, emotion, and new and returning characters".

 A final trailer for the season was released on January 29, 2023, during the AFC Championship Game.
 It revealed the involvement of Speleers and Stashwick.
 The key art for the season was also released at that time.
 Ryan Britt of Inverse said the trailer "doubles-down" on the previous trailers' reveals.
 He felt the stakes were closer to a film than a normal season of Star Trek television, and said the end of the trailer, with the returning Next Generation characters all together, felt "momentous".
 Ben F. Silverio at /Film said the trailer "shines some light on the mission that brings this iconic group back together", and Whitbrook said the season looked "apocalyptic".
+On April 19, before the finale was released on Paramount+, the last two episodes were screened in IMAX theaters in Los Angeles, New York, Phoenix, San Francisco, Seattle, Orlando, Atlanta, Dallas, and Washington, D.C.